 4. Keeping up with the Joneses

-Maybe your friend purchased a new treadmill or your new neighbor just got a cool Le Creuset cookware set.
-It is tempting to also own those great things.
-If you constantly compare yourself with others, you will end up spending the money that you either don’t have or have but should be put to better use.
+Maybe your friend purchased a new treadmill or your neighbor just got a cool Le Creuset cookware set.
+It is tempting to also own those nice things and keep up with the Joneses.

 [Related Post: Personal Capital: A Free Reliable Financial Tool to Manage Money]